Ackee-Blockchain/reentrancy-examples/contracts/erc777/README.md

 - [Exploiting Uniswap: From Reentrancy to Actual Profit](https://blog.openzeppelin.com/exploiting-uniswap-from-reentrancy-to-actual-profit)

-By implementing these mitigations, ERC777 reentrancy attacks can be prevented, ensuring secure and accurate token exchanges.
+By implementing them, ERC777 reentrancy attacks can be prevented, ensuring secure and accurate token exchanges.